 It can’t just be talk.
 You can’t just hope for it.
 It has to be all about providing actual value.
 Just like an origination deal, you have sales, sales development, and marketing all working together on the same account.

-If you have an existing relationship there, If you have an understanding of what’s going on in the broader organization, it’s easier to talk about how to grow the business vs. finding a brand new account.
+If you have an existing relationship there, or if you have an understanding of what’s going on in the broader organization, it’s easier to talk about how to grow the business vs. finding a brand new account.
 Getting introduced to other departments is way easier.

 For example, if you’re creating content for a broader global organization, and you promote content about the success you’ve helped a particular division achieve, it’s a great way to get a greater share of the wallet and expand in existing customer accounts.